DataDog/hiring-engineers/answers.md

 ```

-You should get a response with Status Code 200 and you should see the event on your Stream.
+You should get a response with Status Code OK and you should see the event on your Stream.

 If you are on Linux, pasting this into your prompt should give you the same result :